-Rumour: Aaron Pierre under discussion as James Bond
+Rumor: Aaron Pierre Under Discussion as James Bond

 The rumor mill surrounding the casting of the new James Bond continues to churn.
 Now, according to Hollywood insider Daniel Richtman, one name in particular is causing a stir: "Rebel Ridge" star Aaron Pierre!

-Until now, Aaron Taylor-Johnson was considered the top favorite, partly due to his collaboration with Omega – a watch brand closely associated with the Bond franchise.
-But with Pierre, a fresh, as yet unnamed candidate would enter the race.
-Pierre's convincing performance in the Netflix thriller "Rebel Ridge" not only earned him praise, but apparently also the interest of the Bond producers.
+Until now, Aaron Taylor-Johnson was considered the top favorite, in part due to his collaboration with Omega – a watch brand closely associated with the Bond franchise.
+But with Pierre, a fresh, previously unmentioned contender would enter the race.
+Pierre's convincing performance in the Netflix thriller "Rebel Ridge" not only earned him critical acclaim, but apparently also caught the attention of the Bond producers.

-Nothing has been decided yet – partly because the new film still has no director.
+Nothing has been decided yet – partly because the new film still doesn't have a director.
 Alfonso Cuarón was originally in talks, but according to the latest information, he is said to have backed out.
-Instead, "12 Years a Slave" maker Steve McQueen could take over.
-If this proves to be the case, it would be the first time that both a black director and a black lead actor have worked together on a Bond film – a historic step for the traditional film series.
+Instead, "12 Years a Slave" director Steve McQueen might take over direction.
+If this proves to be the case, it would be the first time that both a black director and a black lead actor work together on a Bond film – a historical milestone for the long-standing franchise.

 One thing is clear: the decision is unlikely to be long in coming.
-Filming is scheduled for 2026, with a cinema release planned for May 20, 2027 according to industry reports.
-We are excited and will continue to keep an eye on developments surrounding the new Bond!
+Filming is scheduled for 2026, with a theatrical release planned for May 20, 2027, according to industry reports.
+We are excited and will continue to keep a close eye on the developments surrounding the new Bond!

 James Bond is more than just a secret agent – he's a legend.
 For over 60 years, 007 has embodied British coolness, style, danger and seduction.
 Every actor who has taken on this iconic role has shaped it in their own unique way.
 From charming and debonair to vulnerable and brutal, Bond changed with the times without losing his core.
 Here's a look at all the official Bond actors – and what made them special in the role.